himansl/challenge-angular/README.md

 The project is a candidate review portal, where you can add a candidate, view the candidates list in a nice tabular format and view the candidate profile by clicking on a row.

 You're hired as a temporary contractor to finish the project.
+Fix any bugs that might encounter

 Tasks:
 1. Ability to add a candidate.
 2. Ability to view the candidate, preferably on a new route.
 3. Ability to sort the table by Name and Experience.
+4. Data should be updated in the db.json file and values should persist even after refresh.

 Bonus points:
  - If you can restructure the application to be scalable and maintainable.